eaustin6/Google-Drive-to-MEGA/README.md

 <h4> 5.PATH: Address of File or Folder which needs to be Uploaded.</h4>
 <h2> 🔐 Safe or Not? ✅</h2>
 <h4> Don't Worry!
 No data will be shared with anyone, if you use the <a href="https://github.com/TheCaduceus/Google-Drive-to-MEGA">Original code</a>.🔒</h4>
+<h4> The Email ID and Password which you enter in this Colab, will not be saved anywhere including your Browser and no one except you can view it.💾</h4>
 <h4> This code do not share even a single piece of data to any third party source and not create any log of that!🔑</h4>
 <h4> Do not trust any other copy of this Code.📚</h4>
 <h2> 🤔 Why Use This?</h2>